SpaceyAsteroid/SpaceyAsteroid/README.md

 Please don't cover my ponies up!!
 I like to be seen.

+I love talking to people, feel free to whisper me if you wanna talk or just come up to me (except if i'm sleeping i'm afk)

 I often space myself out from people when I feel unwanted, rejected, left out, whatever you call it.
-Feel free to talk to me when I do this, though I might not always uhhhhhh answer.

 ---